ProgKea/subashtion/readme.md

 ## Installing

+Make the script executable with `sudo chmod +x sb`.

 You have to create a directory named "subashtion" in /usr/share and a file inside that directory with the name "subscriptions.txt" you can easily change this path in the sb script.